GaloisInc/daedalus/docs-src/source/index.rst

   1. Modifying the specification to define type ``a`` changes the meaning of a seemingly unrelated declarations
-  2. Mistypeing the name of a type could make you think that you've speicfied the type, but in fact you just named it.
+  2. Mistyping the name of a type could make you think that you've specified the type, but in fact you just named it.